The First Thansgiving

 The Pilgrim's first winter in the New World proved to be a terrible ordeal for them, as they lost nearly half their number to disease and starvation during the first winter in their new home.
 But by following a policy of Christian charity toward the native people in the area they were able to establish the first successful colony of Europeans in North America.
 Their first fall food harvest in the New World was a plentiful one, and was celebrated as America's first Christian holiday.
 The Pilgrims and hundreds of local native Americans attended the first celebration of what would become a uniquely American holiday.

-So if you want to read the true story of the Pilgrim colony of Plymouth, Massachusetts, instead of all those false narratives you were taught in school, click on the secure book link below to purchase your book by Edward Oliver, and better appreciate how God rewards those who spread true Christianity to native peoples.
+So if you want to read the true story of the Pilgrim colony of Plymouth, Massachusetts, instead of all those false narratives you were taught in school, click on the secure book link below to purchase your book by Edward Oliver, and better appreciate the ways God rewards those who spread true Christianity to those suffering in darkness.

 THE KENNEDY/LINCOLN CONNECTIONS